unl-pal/argv-transformer/docs/tutorial/README.md

 # Tutorial: a toy run through filter and transform

-This walks a two-file "repository" through the pipeline and ends with a real SV-COMP benchmark.
-It takes about a minute and needs no network access, because it skips `download` and hand-places the repo where `download` would have put it.
+This walks a two-file "repository" through the pipeline, skipping the `download` step, and ends with a real SV-COMP benchmark.

-Every command and every piece of output below was captured from an actual run.

 ## What you start with